 - Sean Chiplock as Ken “Draken” Ryuguji

-The Tokyo Revengers dub will also include Spanish, Portuguese, French, and German dubs.
+The Tokyo Revengers dub also included Spanish, Portuguese, French, and German dubs.

 Why we predicted that the Tokyo Revengers Season 2 release date was in 2023

-As of the last update, Kodansha, Studio LIDEN FILMS, or any company related to the production of the anime has not officially confirmed the exact Tokyo Revengers Season 2 release date.
-However, the production of a Tokyo Revengers: Christmas Showdown sequel has been officially confirmed.
-The June 2022 trailer revealed that the second season is coming out in Winter 2023, which is what Anime Geek predicted.
+As of December 8, 2022, Kodansha and Studio LIDEN FILMS have officially confirmed the exact Tokyo Revengers: Christmas Showdown release date to be on January 7, 2022.
+Before then, the June 2022 trailer revealed that the second season is coming out in Winter 2023, which is what Anime Geek predicted.

 The fact that no official announcement was made when Episode 24 was released is almost as equally shocking as the cliffhanger ending.
 But there were plenty of reasons early on to believe the sequel was coming.